oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

    - Adding WebLogic Servers to a configured cluster.
      As an alternative, consider using dynamic clusters instead of configured clusters.
    - Removing WebLogic Servers from a configured cluster.
-     As an alternative, you can lower your cluster's Domain YAML `replicas` attribute.
+     As an alternative, you can lower your cluster's domain resource YAML `replicas` attribute.
    - Decreasing the size of a dynamic cluster.
-     As an alternative, you can lower your cluster's Domain YAML `replicas` attribute.
+     As an alternative, you can lower your cluster's domain resource YAML `replicas` attribute.

  - You cannot change, add, or remove network listen address, port, protocol, and enabled configuration for existing clusters or servers at runtime.